Trex vs Deckorators Comparison

 Look & Feel

-When it comes to look and feel, Deckorators Voyage line takes the win, as expected as we compare a consumer line to a high-end professional line.
-The Deckorators board looks much more like a natural wood product and claims to be 30% more slip-resistant than its competitors.
+When it comes to look and feel, we’ve found that Deckorators Voyage line takes the win, even when comparing these two higher end lines.
+The Deckorators board looks much more like a natural wood product and claims to be 34% more slip-resistant than its competitors.

 Inside the Board